What is a PHISHING SCAM

 When the victim is being deceived and believes that everything is true under the phishing scam, the victim:

-- Unknowingly clicks on suspicious links
+- Unknowingly clicks on suspicious links in emails, websites or phone/ social media messages

 - Gives away his/ her personal and financial details.